 Ein wesentlicher Bestandteil der Mensch-Maschine-Interaktion (MMI) ist der Informationsaustausch zwischen Menschen und Maschinen, um bestimmte Effekte in der Welt oder in den interagierenden Maschinen und/oder Menschen zu erzielen.
 Ein solcher Informationsaustausch in der MMI kann jedoch auch die Überzeugungen, Normen und Werte der beteiligten Menschen prägen.
 Somit kann er letztlich nicht nur individuelle, sondern auch gesellschaftliche Werte prägen.
 Dieser Artikel beschreibt einige Entwicklungslinien der MMI, in denen sich bereits erhebliche Werteänderungen abzeichnen.
 Zu diesem Zweck führen wir den allgemeinen Begriff der eValuation ein, der als Ausgangspunkt für die Ausarbeitung dreier spezifischer Formen der Werteänderung dient, nämlich deValuation, reValuation und xValuation.
 Wir erklären diese zusammen mit Beispielen für Self-Tracking-Praktiken und den Einsatz sozialer Roboter.

-Sign up for our newsletter here to receive the latest information, exciting updates, and exclusive insights from the world of neuroethics.
-Stay informed about important announcements and check out our latest newsletter
+Follow us on LinkedIn, Instagram and YouTube to receive the latest information, exciting updates, and exclusive insights from the world of neuroethics.